-Risk Exposure Risk Assessment (Monitoring and Measurement Process) Risk Management and Control (Structures, Procedures, Actions Taken) Financial Risks Interest rate risk Foreign currency risk Credit risk Liquidity risk Equity price risk Capital The Group has adopted a risk management policy that establishes a culture of disclosing, evaluating and managing risks, from the Board and throughout the organization toward achieving its goals and objectives, which include, among others, the protection and preservation its employees' and clients' safety and welfare, the value and condition of its properties and assets, and its local and global reputation.
-The Group aligns its risk appetite with its long-term strategic objectives. management Market Risks Economic and political In order to mitigate risk exposures, the Group continues to exercise fiscal prudence and adopt what it considers conservative financial and operational controls. conditions Competition Performance / Completion Risks Suppliers Contractors The Group also has an Enterprise Risk Management Committee (ERMC) which is an oversight committee created to act as the monitoring body for the individual risk management activities of the Group.
-The ERMC has the responsibility of developing a formal framework to assist the Group in managing its risks and is mandated to report regularly to the Risk Management Committee on any risk concerns.
-Regulatory Risks Government regulations Changes to Philippine laws and regulations Hazard Risks Natural disasters out the following responsibilities re 1) Review the adequacy and e procedures relating to the monitoring and reporting of fin 2) Ensure that management sur- reduction and mitigation a categorized as having high imp ffectiveness of the Group's policies and identification, analysis, management,
+Risk Exposure Risk Assessment (Monitoring and Measurement Process) Risk Management and Control (Structures, Procedures, Actions Taken) Financial Risks The Group has adopted a risk management policy that establishes a culture of Interest rate risk disclosing, evaluating and managin g risks, from the Board and throughout the Foreign currency organization toward achieving its goals and objectives, which include, among risk others, the protection and preservation its employees' and clients' safety and Credit risk welfare, the value and condition of its properties and assets, and its local and global Liquidity risk reputation.
+The Group aligns its risk appetite with its long-term strategic objectives.
+Equity price risk Capital In order to mitigate risk exposures, t he Group continues to exercise fiscal prudence management and adopt what it considers conserv ative financial and operational controls.